skallinen/assignment_deck/index.md

 ## 2. What?

 The [**Tactical Content Trend Explorer and Forecaster**](http://sakal.li/shinyapp) let's you explore data about how different content items are shared on social media.
-You can **apply different filters** to explore different aspects of the trending item.
+You can **apply different filters** to explore different aspects of a trending item.
 Filters include the following:

 1. Defining minimum and maximum values for item **share count**.
 1. Defining **share velocity**, ie. how many times the url has been shared per hour.